-The Community Preservation Fund had a fund balance at year-end of \$10.7 million.
+The Community Preservation Fund had a fund balance at year-end of \$4.6 million.
 These funds are attributable to the Town's acceptance of the Community Preservation Act, which allows the Town to impose a surcharge on property taxes and to receive matching state funds for specified uses related to the acquisition, creation, preservation and support of open space, historic resources, land for recreational use and community housing.
-The Community Preservation fund increased by \$931,000 in 2019.
+The Community Preservation fund decreased by \$6.1 million in 2020.
 The change in fund balance is entirely dependent on the timing of the planned use of accumulated revenues for the projects authorized.
+In 2020, the Town used these funds for senior rental housing and to renovate athletic fields, along with other projects.

-The Town Capital Projects Fund had a year-end fund balance of \$1.8 million.
-Included in this fund is the Public Safety Complex project which the Town passed, by ballot vote, through an override of Proposition 21⁄2 allowing building construction totaling \$16.2 million.
-Three votes totaling \$18.45 million of which \$16.95 million is debt exclusion.
-During 2019, the fund balance increased by \$6.1 million which was due primarily to bond proceeds.
-The majority of the expenditures were used for the construction of a public safety complex, an energy savings project, and the foreshore protection projects.
+The Town Capital Projects Fund had a year-end fund balance of \$4.8 million.
+Included in this fund is the construction of the senior center and recreation facility, which the Town spent \$3.6 million in 2020.
+Additionally, the Town spent \$3.3 million relating to the renovation of the athletic fields.
+During 2020, the fund balance increased by \$3.0 million which was due to the timing of expenditures and the permanent funding of the projects.